Easton, Lincolnshire: Geography

 The River Witham passes through the village.
 Just to its south, the river is crossed by the A1 inside the parish of Colsterworth.
 Although a village with a population of 100 and technically a civil parish, in practice it is shared for administrative and religious purposes with Stoke Rochford.
 The combined parish is one of the largest in area in South Kesteven, stretching along the B6403 (High Dike – Ermine Street) from the A1 to the East Coast Main Line bridge.

 There was a railway joining the East Central main line at the B6403 road bridge and following the east side of the B6403 to Woolsthorpe.
 Stoke Rochford is linked to the B6403 by Easton Lane.
 Easton civil parish stretches along the B6403 from the A1 to the junction of this road; it embraces the south part of Stoke Rochford village, including its parish church and post office.
 In the south-east of the parish is Easton Wood.

 Cold store

-Near the B6403 is Easton Cold Store, a frozen-vegetable processing factory owned by McCain Foods (GB) Ltd. Described in Nikolaus Pevsner’s Buildings of England: Lincolnshire as the largest cold storage facility in Europe (1989), it was originally built for Christian Salvesen.
-In front of the vast sheds, the contrasting polygonal office building connected to a two-storey block with red pagoda-like projections of 1973-4 by Rex Critchlow are considered one of the best examples of industrial architecture in the county.
+Near the B6403 was Easton Cold Store, a frozen-vegetable processing factory owned by McCain Foods (GB) Ltd. Described in Nikolaus Pevsner’s Buildings of England: Lincolnshire as the largest cold storage facility in Europe (1989), it was originally built for Christian Salvesen.
+In front of the vast sheds, the contrasting polygonal office building connected to a two-storey block with red pagoda-like projections of 1973-4 by Rex Critchlow were considered one of the best examples of industrial architecture in the county.

+The facility was demolished and replaced in 2024.